thejoshwolfe/poaf/README.md

 Use cases that involve making incremental modifications to an existing archive file, such as appending an item, are out of scope;
 consider using a database or file system rather than an archive for those use cases.
+While the use case of writing an archive to a stream with just-in-time inputs is well supported, there is no simple way to resume writing an archive from an unexpected interruption, such as the writer crashing.

 ## Terminology

-An archive is a file containing 0 or more items.
+An **archive** is a file containing 0 or more items.
 The items are the primary payload of the archive.
 For example, an archive containing items named `README.md` and `LICENSE.md` would be typical for archiving a software project.
 The contents of these items would be the text of the documents.

-An item has a file name, a file type, and an item contents.
+An **item** has a file name, a file type, and an item contents.
-A file name is a UTF-8 encoded string of bytes; see also the dedicated documentation on `file_name`.
+A **file name** is a UTF-8 encoded string of bytes; see also the dedicated documentation on `file_name`.
-An item contents is a sequence of bytes.
+An **item contents** is a sequence of bytes.
-A byte is 8 bits.
+A **byte** is 8 bits.

-A file type is an integer with one of the following values.
+A **file type** is an integer with one of the following values.
 See also the dedicated documentation on `file_type`:
 * `0` - normal file
 * `1` - POSIX executable file
 * `2` - empty directory
 * `3` - symlink

-A file is a sequence of bytes that can be accessed in some combination of the following modes:
+A **file** is a sequence of bytes that can be accessed in some combination of reading and writing either random-access or streaming-only.
-* streaming write
-* streaming read
-* random-access read

-The input to the process of writing an archive is a stream of items, and the output is an archive file accessible for streaming writing.
-There are two ways to read an archive.
-The input to the process of streaming reading an archive is an archive file accessible for streaming reading, and the output is a stream of the archive's items.
-The input to the process of random-access reading an archive is an archive file accessible for random-access reading, and the output is any subset of the archive's items in any order.

-While the number of items in an archive, the size of the archive, and the size of each item's contents are all unbounded, the amount of memory strictly required during any writing or reading operation is always bounded.
-The computational complexity analysis in this specification (when values are "bounded") considers 16-bit sizes (up to 65535 bytes) to be negligible, and 64-bit sizes (more than 65535 bytes) to be effectively unbounded.
-For example, a file name has a length up to 16383 bytes, which effectively requires worst-case constant memory to store and is not a concern, while an item contents with a length up to 18446744073709551615 bytes effectively requires worst-case infinite memory to store which is never required.

-In addition to memory, a tempfile is recommended during the writing process to assist in the creation of the Index Region.
-A tempfile is a sequence of bytes with an unbounded required size that is written once in a streaming mode, then read back once in a streaming mode.
-The required size of the tempfile scales with the number of items, not any item contents.
-The term tempfile is a suggestion hint for implementers, but could be implemented by an in-memory buffer at the implementer's discretion.
+The details of accessing a file are beyond the scope of the normative portion of this specification, however see the Implementation Guide section for a discussion of algorithmic complexity and recommendations regarding the use of a tempfile.

 In addition to the terms defined above, this specification also refers to the following terms defined beyond the scope of this document:
-CRC32, DEFLATE, UTF-8.
+**CRC32**, **DEFLATE**, **UTF-8**.
 See References at the end of this document for links to these definitions.

 ## Spec